 The Best Time for Warm, Dry Weather

-July and August are the best months to elope in Yellowstone for the warmest, driest weather.
-The shoulder seasons, mostly June and September are also a great time if you want less crowds and more wildlife, however the temperatures can still be chilly this time of year.
+Mid July through mid August are the best months to elope in Yellowstone for the warmest, driest weather.
+The shoulder seasons, mostly June and September, are also a great time if you want fewer crowds and more wildlife; however, the temperatures can still be chilly this time of year.

 The Best Time for Winter Weather

 January through March is the best time if you want to elope in a winter wonderland!
-This time of year the park is accessible by snowcoach, snowmobible, or cross-country skiing.
-Temperatures are cold in the winter, with the highs being in the mid 20’s.
+This time of year, the park is accessible by snowcoach, guided snowmobile tours, or cross-country skiing.
+Temperatures are cold in the winter, with the highs being in the mid-20s.

 As is typical at higher elevations, the weather in Yellowstone can be unpredictable, even in the summer months.
 Sudden, drastic changes are not uncommon.
 I’ve personally experienced the weather changing from hot and dry to pouring rain and thunder in a matter of minutes in the middle of summer.
 It’s not unheard of to see snow in July at these elevations, which is why it’s best to come prepared for any kind of weather.